hercynium/puppet-vars2array/README.md

-puppet-blkid-info
+puppet-vars2array
 =================

-This is a puppet module with a facter plugin to set facts from the blkid command on linux systems, and a puppet function to turn those facts into a more-easily-managable data structure.
+This is a puppet module with a function that takes variables matching a pattern and creates an array with their values.
+Parts of the var names can also be extracted with regexp captures and added to the array as well.
+This can be useful if you use the array2hash function from puppet-stdlib.

 Docs and a proper module structure Coming Soon(tm)